-Todd Bradley (1970, Detroit, USA) is a contemporary photographer currently residing in San Diego, and Palm Springs California.
+Todd Bradley (1970, Detroit, USA) is a contemporary macro and landscape photographer currently residing in San Diego, California.
 His work concentrates on nature, and urban decay.
+Todd builds scale model dioramas that become is narratives.
 Often showing quirkiness, Todd’s aesthetic focuses on detailed features, demonstrating new perspectives to ordinary objects in still time.

-For personal projects Todd turns to diorama toy photography.
+For personal projects Todd turns to diorama photography.
 It’s about keeping his child-like mind active and creative.
 It’s about lightening his load.
 It’s about being playful, and happy.
 And not being so serious all the time.
-David Levinthal, Lori Nix, And Mathew Albanese are all inspirations when it come to this close macro work.
+David Levinthal, Lori Nix, and Mathew Albanese are all inspirations when it come to this close macro work.